emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 **RESULTS**

 Our results show that the majority of wards with high greenspace access are located near the coast in the most well-developed and organized area of the city.
 This aligns well with the findings of recent studies.
-For instance, [a recent study](http://www.centreforsustainablecities.ac.uk/research/dar-es-salaam-the-unplanned-urban-sprawl-threatening-neighbourhood-sustainability/) found that the rates of development in Dar es Salaam are outpacing the capacity of the government to promote sustainable neighborhood development.
+For instance, [a recent study by the Centre for Sustainable Cities](http://www.centreforsustainablecities.ac.uk/research/dar-es-salaam-the-unplanned-urban-sprawl-threatening-neighbourhood-sustainability/) found that the rates of development in Dar es Salaam are outpacing the capacity of the government to promote sustainable neighborhood development.
 [Kombe (1994)](https://www.researchgate.net/publication/248523777_Understanding_land_markets_in_African_urban_areas_The_case_of_Dar_es_Salaam_Tanzania) cite the emergence of an informal land market as the main driver of the rapid development and mismanagement of land in Dar es Salaam.
 This has led to informal, unplanned developments as the city grows outwards from its center [(Bhanjee and Zhang, 2018)](https://www.researchgate.net/publication/325445730_Mapping_Latest_Patterns_of_Urban_Sprawl_in_Dar_es_Salaam_Tanzania).
 It is probable that these unplanned developments involve little consideration of public greenspace access.

 ![Percent of Residences with Access to Greenspace by Ward](/assets/wardPct_DSM.png) **Fig. 1.** A map of percent of residences within 0.25km of a greenspace in Dar es Salaam.